sj-doyle/NGSI-LD-Entities/definitions/Fleet-Vehicle.md

-# Building Type
+# Fleet Vehicle
-This entity contains a harmonised description of a generic building type.
-This entity is associated with the vertical segments of smart home, smart cities, industry and related IoT applications.
-The building type includes a hierarchical structure that allows building types to be grouped in a flexible way.
+This entity contains a harmonised description of a generic fleet vehicle such as a delivery vehicle, an ambulance or a postal vehicle.
+This entity is primarily associated with the vertical segment of the transport and logistics but may also be used many other related IoT applications.

 | Attribute Name | Attribute Type | Description | Constraint |
 |:--- |:--- |:--- |:---:|